digital-land/digital-land.info/application/templates/pages/guidance/index.md

 1. **One page per record** <br>Give each record its own webpage, so that the documentation-url is the full page address.
 For example, [www.yourwebsite.gov.uk/planning/article-4-directions#smith-road](www.yourwebsite.gov.uk/planning/article-4-directions#smith-road).</br>

 2. **Multiple records** <br>List all records on a single page and add anchor link for each one.
-For example [www.yourwebsite.gov.uk/planning/article-4-directions#smith-road](www.yourwebsite.gov.uk/planning/article-4-directions#smith-road).</br>
+For example, [www.yourwebsite.gov.uk/planning/article-4-directions#smith-road](www.yourwebsite.gov.uk/planning/article-4-directions#smith-road).</br>

 You need to check that your publishing system supports anchor links (also called fragment identifiers).